 That celebration is my Christmas wish to the whole (planetary) community; together with a desire to see universal Christmas values practised 24/7.

 You want a gift?
-Sure: below is Ari’s recipe for real&sustainable humility: “stop with the judgement already!”
+Sure, with pleasure: below is Ari’s recipe for sustainable humility: “stop with the judgement already!”

 Enjoy some comforting hot chocolate and/or pie during your quality Self-time this Christmas & New Year!